feizc/GameTag/README.md

 Please note the above two approaches are completely equivalent, just select the one you like.

-Finally, we can find the results in the result file you specified
+Finally, we can find the results in the result file you specified.

 ## How to Train Your own Model?